j2l/code-cookbook/assets/content/cookbook/JavaScript/adding-element-to-dom.md

 This example is does pretty much same as the one above, but uses jQuery.

 Remember that jQuery in Haxe is simply an [extern](https://haxe.org/manual/lf-externs.html) (type definition).
+You can add it to your project using:
+`lix install haxelib:jQueryExtern`

 You need to add a script-tag that links to jQuery in the HTML file.

 ```haxe
 import js.jquery.JQuery;